cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 This API is for submitting forecasts, which will then be scored when the question/answer resolves.

 Each submission is known as an `ExternalPredictionSet` and each prediction set contains 1 or more predictions.
-If a question has 3 possible answers, then a prediction set for that question should contain 3 predictions.
-If a question is a binary question (ie. a Yes/No question), then the prediction set should have a single prediction (and the opposing value is automatically calculated).
-Other than binary questions, all predictions in a prediction set should sum to 1.0 (ie. in a 3-option question, answer a: 0.2, answer b: 0.3, answer c: 0.5).
+If a question has 3 possible answers, then a prediction set for that question should contain 3 predictions -- one for each answer.
+If a question is a binary question (i.e. a Yes/No question), then the prediction set should have a single prediction (and the opposing value is automatically calculated).
+Other than binary questions, all predictions in a prediction set should sum to 1.0 (e.g. in a 3-option question, answer a: 0.2, answer b: 0.3, answer c: 0.5).

+When submitting a prediction set, you will need to include `question_id` and `answer_id` values, as illustrated in the request body example to the right.
+These values can be found in the Questions API in the `id` fields.
+These **should not** be `discover_question_id`/`discover_answer_id` values.

 Each prediction set should also contain information about the method used to generate it.
 Each method is tracked by the platform with a model known as an `ExternalPredictor`.
-You must embed the name of your external predictor within the forecast submission, via the `external_predictor_attributes.method_name` attribute.
+You must embed the name of your forecasting method within the forecast submission, via the `external_predictor_attributes.method_name` attribute.

 Submissions should also contain a `metadata` field.
 This string should contain JSON-formatted information about how the forecast was generated and any associated parameters that were used to generate it.